Why Car Ownership Is NOT Under Threat - Yet

 In fact, to insure themselves against the rise of new tech-based competition, established names in the auto industry have been investing in ride-hailing and car sharing services.
 For instance, in the last two years, Daimler has purchased six companies in the autotech sector, including Transpoco and Flinc GbmH – two ride-sharing mobile apps.

-However, car ownership is not about to become a thing of the past anytime soon.
+However, car ownership is still not about to become a thing of the past.

 Convenience and control